 Wood cabinets lend a rich warmth to your kitchen.
 However, over time, the grease and grime that naturally occur from cooking and baking create a build-up, leaving stained wood cabinets looking dull or dirty.
 Harsh chemical solutions can damage cabinets.
 Fortunately, there are several effective and gentle cleaning agents that are probably in your kitchen right now.

 Wood vs. Wood Finish Cabinets

 Before you choose a cleaning method, it's important to realize that you're not really cleaning the wood of your cabinets.
 Rather, you're cleaning the finish that's been applied to protect the underlying wood.

 Cabinets can be constructed out of a number of types of wood, including cherry, oak and maple.
 With stock cabinets, your choices are typically limited to what the manufacturer has made available.
 Custom and semi-custom cabinet orders give you more flexibility.
 The wood may then be finished with a glaze, paint or stain finish.

-Gentle and Effective Cleaning Solutions: Dish Detergent
+Cleaning Cabinets With Dish Detergent

 - Dip one towel into the soap solution; wring out excess soapy water.